 The train does three laps around the park which ends up being just about right.

 There are several stations set up with Thomas-themed activities.
-Your kids will get sheets to stamp at each station, which you can turn in for a prize on your way out of the park
+Your kids will get sheets to stamp at each station, which you can turn in for a smallprize on your way out of the park.

 The gift shop is filled with every kind of Thomas related merchandise you can think of.

-My youngest who is a huge Thomas fan loved getting the temporary tattoos.
+My youngest who is a huge Thomas fan loved getting a temporary tattoo.

 He decided against getting a photo with Sir Topham Hat this year.